-The bulletin said the company requires standalone cyber insurance policies to clearly exclude coverage for certain losses resulting from war or state-sponsored cyber attacks when the losses "significantly impair" a state.
+A Lloyd's of London bulletin from August 2021 said the company requires standalone cyber insurance policies to clearly exclude coverage for certain losses resulting from war or state-sponsored cyber attacks when the losses "significantly impair" a state.
 Lloyd's provided four model clauses, although underwriters and brokers are free to develop their own language.
 As of March 31, 2023, all new Lloyd's standalone cyber insurance policies as well as renewals must include updated language.

 For policyholders, clarity is generally better.
 But new language and coverage limitations will undoubtedly create new uncertainties.
 For one thing, it can be difficult to clearly identify attribution for a cyber attack, especially in the complex hacker ecosystem where nation-states hire independent hackers or hacking groups and loose-knit affiliations are the norm.
 While the burden of proof is typically on the insurer, no policyholder wants to have to go to court to receive their payout after suffering the injury of a cyber attack.